-The price of aluminium which is the main raw material of the Group's business was relatively stable throughout the year under review.
-The fluctuation in London Metal Exchange was cushioned by the fluctuation in US Dollars currency which traditionally moves in opposite direction.
+The price of aluminium which is one of the main raw materials of the Group's business was on the down trend throughout the year under review.
+The fluctuation in aluminium prices in the London Metal Exchange was equalised to a certain extent by the fluctuation in the US Dollar against the Ringgit which traditionally moves in the opposite direction.